flexiblepower/flexiblepower.github.io/README.md

 # flexiblepower.github.io
 Repo for PowerMatcher.org and Github Pages hosting.
-If you have powermatcher news or see room for improvement, send-in a pull request or report a bug.
+If you have PowerMatcher news or see room for improvement, send-in a pull request or report a bug.

 # Bugs
 If you find a bug in the website you can report them [here](https://github.com/flexiblepower/flexiblepower.github.io